 Draw two parallel lines for the stem of the leaf.

 Study the reference image to see the direction of the angle.

 Now draw an upside-down heart for the leaf.

 The last step is to erase all of the unwanted guidelines.

 Congratulations, you have just learned how to draw an apricot.

-	- The proportions of the subject you are drawing have to be accurate if your

-	goal is to draw a realistic drawing.
-Using the grid method to sketch out the

-	subject will help you to keep the proportions correct.
-You can also use this as

-	a practice for sketching an apricot to enhance your sketching skills.
+- The proportions of the subject you are drawing must be accurate if your goal is to draw a realistic drawing.
+Using the grid method to sketch out the subject will help you to keep the proportions correct.
+You can also use this to practice sketching an apricot to enhance your sketching skills.

-	Learning how to see value changes and simple shapes of a subject is an essential

-	part of drawing and sketching.
+Learning how to see value changes and simple shapes of a subject is an essential part of drawing and sketching.

-	- Sketching the subject lightly will make it easier to erase the outline of the

-	subject after you have added the shading.
+- Sketching the subject lightly will make it easier to erase the subject’s outline after you have added the shading.

 Nothing in life has a line around it.